Flooding: Latest alerts, river levels and damaged roads as flood barriers go up

 and on Freeview 262 or Freely 565

-Heavy rain on Wednesday caused chaos on Shropshire's road and rail network, and preparations are now underway to deal with the aftermath along our waterways.
+Heavy rain on Wednesday caused chaos on Shropshire's road and rail network, and preparations are now underway to deal with the aftermath along the county's waterways.

-Thursday saw the barriers go up in Shrewsbury's Frankwell car park, while the Environment Agency announced flood barriers were being deployed along the Wharfage in Ironbridge.
+On Thursday, barriers went up in Shrewsbury's Frankwell car park while the Environment Agency (EA) announced flood barriers would be deployed along the Wharfage in Ironbridge.

-The latest figures from the Environment Agency show river levels around the county remain high as a result of the heavy rainfall, and flooding of property, roads and farmland is expected.
+The latest figures show river levels around the county remain high as a result of the heavy rainfall, and flooding of property, roads and farmland is expected.

-Along the Severn, levels were now falling at the Crew Green gauge, with levels at Montford expected to reach between 5.7m and 5.9m on Friday.
+Along the Severn, levels are falling at the Crew Green gauge, with levels at Montford expected to reach between 5.7m and 5.9m on Friday.

-Levels at the Welsh Bridge in Shrewsbury are predicted to peak between 3.3m to 3.6m on Friday afternoon - around half a metre higher than the top of the 'normal' range of 2.7m.
+Levels at the Welsh Bridge in Shrewsbury were predicted to peak between 3.3m to 3.6m on Friday afternoon - around half a metre higher than the top of the 'normal' range of 2.7m.

-Flooding of the showground and Gravel Hill Lane is expected.
+Flooding of the West Mid Showground and Gravel Hill Lane is expected.

 The government agency is warning residents that further rainfall is expected over the next 24 hours.